Setting Strategic Direction – Creating Robust Accountability – Ensuring Financial Probity

 - Ensuring targeted support and action plans are in place for all teachers who are not at least good

-- Monitoring and reviewing quality of teaching across the school.
+- Monitoring and reviewing the quality of teaching across the school.

 - Monitoring teaching for groups of pupils (inc. pupil premium)